brianmueller/cssi-curriculum/_lessons/resources/review.md

   title: Week 1 Review
   language: python
 ---
-#  Day 5: Week 1 Review
+#  Python, Javascript, HTML Review

 ##  Instructions:
 Today's review will be in the form of "Choose Your Own Adventure": That is, choose whichever topic you'd like to review and complete the lab activities suggested.